This Google™ translation feature is provided for informational purposes only.

 Because Google Translate™ is intellectual property owned by Google Inc., you must use Google Translate™ in accord with the Google license agreement, which includes potential liability for misuse: Google Terms of Service.

-In the 2017-18 academic year, an estimated 337,536 students received State Tuition Assistance Program (TAP) awards, totaling almost $924 million.
-New York State also provided an estimated 57,639 other scholarships and awards totaling over $136 million in aid, including 20,049 Excelsior scholarships totaling $66.6 million.
+In the 2020-21 academic year, an estimated 250,221 students received New York State Tuition Assistance Program (TAP) awards, totaling $701.8 million.
+New York State also provided an estimated 57,871 other scholarships and awards totaling almost $196 million in aid, including 32,940 Excelsior scholarships totaling $137.3 million.
+The TAP provides grant awards to eligible New York residents for paying tuition at a SUNY, CUNY or not-for-profit independent degree-granting college in New York State.
+For eligible students, the Excelsior Scholarship Program covers any remaining tuition expenses at SUNY or CUNY after other federal and State grants and scholarships have been applied.

-According to the Federal Reserve, the average balance for student loan borrowers in the State grew by 24.5 percent from 2014 to 2018, slower than the 27.7 percent rate of growth for the nation during the same period.
-The percent of student loan borrowers in New York State that were 90 or more days delinquent (and in default) was 11.6 percent in 2018, down from 13.8 percent in 2013 and less than the national rate of 15.6 percent.
+According to the Federal Reserve, the average balance for student loan borrowers in the State grew by 16.8 percent from 2017 to 2021, slower than the 17.2 percent rate of growth for the nation during the same period.
+The percent of student loan borrowers in New York State that were 90 or more days delinquent (and in default) was 4.8 percent in 2021, down from 6.6 percent in 2020 and 12 percent in 2017.
+These figures are lower than national averages of 7.5 percent in 2021 and 15.4 percent in 2017.
+The 2020 and 2021 figures reflect federal COVID-19 emergency flexibilities that include a suspension of federal student loan payments, zero percent interest rate and stopped collections on defaulted loans extended through December 31, 2022.